kabirkedia/airlab/README.md

-Here's an updated `README.md` for the `airlab` command, incorporating the new `launch` and `setup` functionalities as well as the fact that it's a Debian package:

----

 # Airlab

 `airlab` is a command-line tool designed to streamline interactions between a local environment and remote robotic systems.
 It supports file synchronization, launch file management, and setup for both local and remote environments. `airlab` can also be installed as a Debian package, allowing easy deployment and updates.